 Cannabis as a sedative and sleep agent is a tale as old as time.
 That being said, the jury is still out on what formulation uniquely treats difficulty sleeping.
 THC and CBD, the most famous cannabinoids, have alternating effects on sleep depending on dosage.
-Anecdotal and research evidence haven’t given us great guidelines on exact measured milligram levels, although a 1:1 mixture of both has been shown to have maximum sleep benefit in people suffering from chronic pain, according to a 2017 review on the role of cannabinoids in sleep disorders.
+Anecdotal and research evidence haven’t given us great guidelines on exact measured milligram levels, although a 1:1 mixture of both has been shown to have maximum sleep benefit in people suffering from pain, according to a 2017 review on the role of cannabinoids in sleep disorders.

 Independent cannabis testing company Steep Hill Labs has also identified sedative effects in the cannabinoid known as cannabinol (CBN), which is found in smokable flower in increasing concentrations over time through the oxidation of THC.

 That being said, there are a few things to note from the research that’s been done so far.

 - When buying flower, focus on the CBD to THC ratio, not indica and sativa strain type

 Nomenclature on sativa and indica is confusing and even botanists can’t agree how many strains of cannabis there are!
 Psychopharmacology researcher Dr. Evan Russo argues that the sativa and indica designations are useless, and recommends focusing on cannabinoid content instead.